 Kevin Barrett- Hmmmm.
 Well, you've definitely gotten me to thinking again.
 I must confess that I wasn't much of a King fan before your article.
 My feelings had nothing to do with the color of his skin, but rather the content of his character.
 It was the continued adultery, the liberal policies, and the socialistic teachings that always disturbed me so much.
 I know that many immediately brand me a racist when I make such a statement.
 No doubt, as your assessment indicates King has been elevated to saint and martyr status.
 Why if you want to destroy a man's political future just tell Americans that as a young legislator, he voted against the federal MLK holiday.
 But you are correct regarding his belief in non-violence and certainly Washington wanted to keep him at bay.
 I think perhaps they were treating him like a friendly dictator that needed to be propped up because the alternative would be so much worse!
 Certainly we've done our share of that during the last few years.
 He was a product of his time and his time gave us the likes of an ax handle swinging Governor of Georgia named Lester Maddox.
 King's family always seems in disarray to me.
 They don't seem to agree on much.
 Of course, you already know that I agree with you about our heritage, etc. You always have a way of challenging me to think.
 Looks like I've got to engage in more research buddy!
 Thanks again, Greg!!!

 Greg Segroves- I agree with much of your analysis.
 King is someone that can easily be dismissed because of the content of his character and not by the color of his skin.
 Matter of fact I intended to use that line in the article but I couldn't think of a good way to work it in because of Kings lack of character.
 He said that in a speech the very next day after he tried to organize an orgy.
 What I am challenging people to do is to look at a person in total and see if there is enough left over that we can honor.
 For example Thomas Jefferson wrote the most eloquent and truthful words ever spoken in the Declaration of Independence.
 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 Jefferson wrote this at the very moment that he owned hundreds of slaves.
 The conscientious historian's task is complicated.by this ambiguity.
 How do they give an objective analysis of a man like Jefferson.
 We have a memorial in Washington dedicated to Jefferson and his words are written in stone.
 If black people somehow had taken over the reins of government in 1900 do you think that there would be a Jefferson Memorial in Washington today?
 We have to avoid throwing the baby out with the bath water.
 Being a man of the cloth you are aware that all sin separates us from God.
 In God's eyes he sees no difference between the sin of fornication and the sin of keeping humans in bondage.
 We humans tend to rank sin but sin is sin to God.
 Jefferson's words are immortal and no one in their right mind can challenge them.
-Those words were a very valuable check written to the American people that unfortunately took about 200 years to cash.
+Those words were a post dated check written to the American people.
+Unfortunately it took about 200 years to cash.
 Historians consider Jefferson to be one of our greatest presidents.
 I don't but his words and political philosophy are priceless.
 I look at King in much the same way.
 Who can challenge the idea that we should judge a man by the content of his character and not by the color of his skin?
 Those words are priceless and no less true than all men are created equal.
 We honor Jefferson more for his words than his actions.
 Besides, whenever the race merchants like Obama, Jackson and Sharpton try to single out a particular race for special treatment I can remind people of those great words spoken on that hot August day in 1963.